 Students also need to be taught that when we don’t take data for a certain test, they should not enter “0” as this is a real quantity.
 They need to leave the box blank.

 Soil data is not a necessity, but if you have some funds to buy some probes or soil test kits, it can be a good addition to ecocolumn data.
 Last year, I purchased several of these probes so my students now add soil temperature, pH, and combined NPK fertility.
 Again, don’t worry if you don’t do soil tests, I didn’t for the first 10 years of ecocolumns.
 Collect equipment over time.
+The picture below is of a soil probe which I bought 10 years after starting ecocolumns.

 Since my students now take soil data weekly, by the time we cover soil several chapters later, they have some familiarity with it and I can save time by not doing a chemistry of soil lab.